What is a floating dock system?

 History of Floating Docks

-The first floating dock dates back to 1873 when two men, John Stanfield and Edwin Clark, formed Clark-Stanfield and developed the first floating doc, which was designed to raise ships out of the water for repair.
-In 1973, the company released the first set of guidelines in regard to the rules, regulations and classification of the building of floating docks.
+The first floating dock dates back to 1873 when two men, John Stanfield and Edwin Clark, formed Clark-Stanfield and developed the first floating dock, which was designed to raise ships out of the water for repair.
+In 1873, the company released the first set of guidelines in regard to the rules, regulations, and classification of the building of floating docks.
 Today, floating docks represent the major majority of marina and boat dock types in freshwater locations.

 Why Floating Docks?

 Floating dock systems are modular.
-Additional slips can be added for expansion of growing marinas.
+Additional slips can be added for the expansion of growing marinas.

 MDI Floating Dock Features